 One area of continued focus is municipal bonds.
 As of December 31, 2013, Allstate held approximately $8.7 billion in bonds that help improve infrastructure and extend vital services in communities across the country.
 The portfolio is actively managed and well-diversified among states and sectors.
 Major holdings include bonds that help fund primary and secondary schools, public and private universities, hospitals, single and multi-family housing programs, green energy projects such as hydroelectric and wind-generated power plants, police and fire stations, libraries and community buildings, and economic development projects.

-Nearly $1 billion in socially responsible assets under management
+Significant investments in socially responsible assets under management

 Applying disciplined management to our SRI portfolio

-Creating new opportunities in low-income housing
+Reacting to opportunity in low-income housing

 Investing in environmental protection